- Facts to Know

 - I have lupus and was wondering if that means I won't ever be able to conceive?

 - Organizations and Support

 Infertility is far more common than most people think.
-According to the American Society of Reproductive Medicine, approximately 7.3 million couples in the United States—about 12 percent of the reproductive-age population—experience fertility problems and have difficulty achieving pregnancy.
+According to Resolve, The National Infertility Association, approximately one in eight couples in the United States—about 12 percent of the reproductive-age population—experience fertility problems and have difficulty achieving pregnancy.

 There is no "typical" infertile patient.
 Lack of ovulation and sperm deficiencies are the most common infertility problems.

 Ovulation is a complicated communication process between the hormones in a woman's brain and the eggs and hormones in her ovaries.
 To understand ovulation problems related to infertility, you must first understand ovulation.
 As your menstrual cycle begins (day one of your period), your estrogen levels are low.
 Your hypothalamus (the area of your brain responsible for maintaining hormone levels) tells your pituitary gland to start producing a hormone called follicle stimulating hormone (FSH).
 The FSH triggers eggs that are ready to start developing to grow.
 One of these egg follicles will develop into the dominant mature egg destined to ovulate, and the others degenerate.

 Follicles produce estrogen, and when the estrogen levels reach a certain threshold, the egg is mature and ready to be released.
 The pituitary gland then releases a hormone called luteinizing hormone (LH) that causes the egg to mature and be released from the ovary wall and begin its 48- to 72-hour or so journey through the fallopian tube.

 Ovulation problems can occur due to a number of factors: